 This makes quartz a great material to consider for countertops.
 Read more about quartz kitchen countertops‘ pros and cons here.

-Matching your quartz countertops with a backsplash requires more experimentation and elements to consider.
-It is important to know the interconnection among your kitchen design, quartz countertops, and the backsplash you choose.
+Matching your counters with a splashguard requires more experimentation and consideration of elements.
+Knowing the interconnection among your kitchen design, quartz countertops, and the backsplash you choose is important.

-Now, if you don’t have any idea where to start and what combinations can actually work, here are some options to check out.
+If you don’t know where to start and what combinations can work, here are some options to check out.

 Go for All White

-If you have white quartz countertops and matching white cabinets, you can always choose to go for all-white.
+If you have a white countertop and matching white cabinets, you can always choose to go for all-white.

 An all-white kitchen is a classic, so if you also have white flooring and walls, this would definitely work.
 Visit our gallery of modern white kitchen design ideas with both style and functionality here.

 On the contrary, you might also want to choose a bold color to pop in your kitchen.
-You can use your backsplash to be the artistic factor in your kitchen.
+You can use your backsplashes to be the artistic factor in your kitchen.

 Play with Different Materials to Match

-You can mix and match different materials to quartz and check out what you think reflects your personality more and adds to the ambiance you want your kitchen to have.
+You can mix and match different materials with the stone and check out what you think reflects your personality more and adds to the ambiance you want your kitchen to have.
 You can consider the following materials and products:

 Marble or Glass – adds dimension to your kitchen.
 See our gallery of white marble kitchen ideas here.